The president has earned plaudits for his handling of COVID-19. But restarting the economy brings both health and political risks.

 The boom years ended in disaster.
 But many ambitions of that era were wonderful – and should be revived, writes AQ’s editor-in-chief.

-Join AS/COA’s Anti-Corruption Working Group and Control Risks for a discussion of the state of anti-corruption in Latin America.
+AS/COA’s Anti-Corruption Working Group and Control Risks host a discussion on the state of anti-corruption in Peru.

 Latin America can no longer postpone developing strong tax regimes.

 Marie Arana’s Silver, Sword, and Stone shows why understanding the intersection of Latin America’s past and present is more vital than ever.

 A series of authoritarian moves have drawn a muted public response – and not just because of the coronavirus.

 Social media influencers with an accent are gaining subscribers across Latin America.